ashokbugude/OptimalPath/README.md

-# TigerFreight - Multi-Modal Route Optimization
+# Route Optimization

-TigerFreight is a Python-based route optimization tool that finds the most efficient path between cities in India using both road and railway networks.
+Python-based route optimization tool that finds the most efficient path between cities in India using both road and railway networks.
 The application uses Google OR-Tools for optimization and Folium for interactive map visualization.

 ## Features